Achievable logoAchievable logo

 • Business activities

-This endorsement allows an insured to individually list pieces of property that possess a higher value than is covered by the basic policy.
-Items that are commonly covered under this endorsement include:
+This endorsement allows an insured to individually list (schedule) items that have a higher value than what the basic policy covers.
+Items commonly covered under this endorsement include:

 • Jewelry